Neotys-Labs/Database-Advanced-Actions/README.md

 # Database Advanced Actions for Oracle Database

 This repository contains NeoLoad Advanced Actions that allows performance testers using NeoLoad to perform complex database-related administrative tasks during a load test.
-Typicall at the begining of the test to prepare the database, or at the end for a clean-up.
+Typically at the begining of the test to prepare the database, at the end for a clean-up or during the test to trigger some backend procedures in parallel to the load test of the front end.

 ## SQL Stored Procedure